NVIDIA/aistore/docs/lifecycle_node.md

 * partial or complete cleanup of the node itself; and
 * removing AIS metadata, configuration files, and, optionally, user data in its entirety.

 Needless to say, there's no simple way back out of `decommission` - the proverbial point of no return.
-To rejoin the cluster after a completed decommission, the node must be rejoined or redeployed, depending on how far the cleanup progressed and whether local AIS metadata and data were removed.
+A decommissioned node does not come back by restarting it: depending on how far the cleanup progressed, it must be re-added with an explicit `join` or redeployed from scratch.

 ## Table of Contents